Fun Ways to Lose the Baby Weight

 Come on, there’s nothing more fun (or better for your legs) than good boogie.
 And there’s no greater excuse to make a fool of yourself than playing with baby.
 “Put on the music for 10 minutes, twirl your baby and have a ball,” says Chabut.
 “It’s a great way to get in some cardio and your baby will love it!”
 (Remember to spend a lot of time grooving at baby’s level — it’ll give you killer thighs.)

 You have to take it easy for a few months, but not forever.
-Once your body has healed and you have your OB's permission for strenuous exercise, go for whatever workout gets you going.
+Once your body has healed and you have your OB’s permission for strenuous exercise, go for whatever workout gets you going.
 If you like a good challenge (and a lot of sweat), check out martial arts classes.
 Kickboxing, karate, and capoeira are great exercise, and the focus (and burn) can make you feel like one uber-powerful and put-together mama.
-Just get your doctor is on-board with the plan, and ease in slowly to avoid injury.
+Just make sure your doctor is on-board with the plan, and ease in slowly to avoid injury.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.